Social Credit Party (New Zealand): Accusations of antisemitism (1934–1984)

-During the 20th century, the Social Credit movement in New Zealand was accused of indulging in antisemitic conspiracy theories.
-Major C. H. Douglas, the founder of the Social Credit movement, toured New Zealand in 1934 and expounded his view that Jews were involved in a global conspiracy to control finance.
+During the 20th century, the social credit movement in New Zealand was accused of indulging in antisemitic conspiracy theories.
+C. H. Douglas, the founder of the social credit movement, toured New Zealand in 1934 and expounded his view that Jews were involved in a global conspiracy to control finance.
 His ideas were discussed in the New Zealand Social Credit publication Plain Talk.
 Social Credit, along with the Department of Internal Affairs, published From Europe to New Zealand: An Account of Our Continental European Settlers by Eric Butler and R.A Lochore, which repeated Jewish financial conspiracy claims.
 In the 1980 East Coast Bays by-election, the Labour Party attempted to discredit Social Credit with a pamphlet that set out Major Douglas’s antisemitic views.

 The encyclopedia Te Ara states that the antisemitism of Social Credit ended in the 1970s with the election of leader Bruce Beetham who was more liberal.
+In the late 1970s the party became concerned about infiltration by the anti-semitic League of Rights and ejected members with racist views.
 Professor Paul Spooney stated that antisemitic sentiment was "largely irrelevant" by the 1970s, but remained present until 1984 when Beetham ejected party members who believed in an international financial Jewish conspiracy.

-Social Credit continues to receive accusation of conspiracy theory and anti-semitism in spite of Major C. H. Douglas making distinctions between the ethnic-individual "Jew", who he specifically remarked as not "on trial", and the actual behaviour of banking cartels he sought to oppose.
-In contrast to accusations of anti-semitism, Mr Douglas also praised the "success in many walks of life" of Jewish people.
-More-recent analysis of fascist movements during post-war New Zealand suggests that although such conceptions are notable within the Social Credit movement, anti-Semitism was not a predominant feature of monetary reform groups and was unlikely to provide the basis of a right-wing movement.